This is The End?

 Furthermore, their sales team see the removal of their faithful legacy base as A Very Big Opportunity Indeed for their dealers.
 Get ready for that sales call…

 Telecom Green Ltd have been decommissioning and recycling these types of system since 1999.
 Plus, we used to trade components when the market was buoyant, far from what it is today.
-And we know many engineers and maintainers.
+Furthermore, we know many engineers and maintainers.
 In short, we know this hardware, and it’s supporting community well.

 There are a number of national maintainers who look after a large base across the UK.
 They have no plans to decide give it all up in the near future, so I understand.
 As I write this, I’m working closely with one to resolve a problem, and their skill and experience is astonishing.

-Engineers Will Still be There.
-There are still a number of freelancers, some of which are retired engineers from major supplier/maintainers still around, although some have sadly, been transferred to The Big Comms Room In The Sky.
-And, being retired, they will work at a more thoughtful, reflective, wise pace than young chaps racing around in vans to meet targets.
+There are still a number of freelancers, some of which are retired engineers from major supplier/maintainers still around.
+However, some have, sadly, been transferred to The Big Comms Room In The Sky.
+Happily, being retired, they will work at a more thoughtful, reflective, wise pace than young chaps racing around in vans to meet targets.

-Parts Will Still be There.
 The rush to VOIP over the last few years has resulted in a glut of perfectly usable second-user parts on the market, so even high-ticket items like ISDN, Voice Mail, or even processor cards can be found.

 Systems such as the Option 11/61/81 family from Nortel, and the iSDX/Realitis range were built to government and military specifications.
 At the time of their design, stable voice services were a key part of war preparedness.
 Due to their age and service life, nearly all of the software issues will have been ironed out.
 They have been soak-tested, in the field for at least a decade.
 If it is going to break/fall over, it would have done so by now, and someone will have sorted a fix for it.
-And rugged hardware ages well.
+Rugged hardware ages well.

 Rather like certain classic cars, legacy equipment was built to a higher standard, was less fragile and complex, and easier to work on than later models.
 It’s still supportable.